 Figure 5.
 Carbon bonding state composition in untreated (a and c) and alkali-pretreated (b and d) walnut shell biochars at the particle surface (a and b) and in the particle bulk (c and d).
+Measurements refer to three discrete peak temperature conditions (250 °C, 350 °C, and 450 °C).
 Carbon bonding state was quantified by fitting four peaks to the C1s region of X-ray photoelectron spectra.
 Bulk composition was determined after 90 s etching with a 2 keV monatomic Ar ion beam.
 Values are average compositions of two to three particles of biochar from the same production batch.

 Nuclear magnetic resonance spectroscopy